Best Hosting for WordPress: WPEngine

 Moving to WP Engine

 WP Engine makes this process as easy as possible, via their WP Engine Automated Migration plugin.
 But honestly, there’s a bit of overselling going on here.
 You don’t just click a button and you’re done.
-You’ll have to take care of a handful of things that developers typically do.
-Examples: setting up your sFTP credentials; setting up domains and redirects; updating your WordPress database to change the url from “example.wpengine.com” to “yourdomain.com”; changing your DNS record (so that your domain points to WP Engine); and so on.
+You’ll have to take care of a handful of things that developers like myself typically do.
+Examples: setting up your sFTP credentials; setting up domains and redirects; updating your WordPress database to change the web address from “example.wpengine.com” to “yourdomain.com”; changing your DNS record (so that your domain points to WP Engine); and so on.

 Need help migrating your website to WP Engine?
 Contact WPSimplifyd today.